phng3001/alliancecan/notes.md

 git add [file]
 * Add all changed files from the current directory to your next commit (stage)<br>
 git add .
+* Commit your staged content<br>
+git commit -m "[message]"
+* Show difference of what is changed but not staged<br>
+git diff
+* Show difference of what is staged but not yet committed<br>
+git diff --staged